-- Proficient knowledge of word processing, spreadsheets, presentation tools, electronic mail (Microsoft Office preferred) and Internet
+- Proficient knowledge of word processing, spreadsheets, presentation tools, electronic mail (Microsoft Office preferred), and the Internet.

 Essential Job Functions and Physical Demands:

-- Ability to understand, appreciate and implement Heifer’s Values-Based Holistic Community Development model
+- Ability to understand, appreciate and implement social capital and market systems interventions.

-- Quantitative and qualitative approaches to evaluation and ability to communicate MLE concepts clearly with leadership, partners, and staff at all levels
+- Quantitative and qualitative approaches to evaluation and ability to communicate MELs concepts clearly with leadership, partners, and staff at all levels.

-- Constant face-to-face, telephone, and electronic communication with colleagues and the general public
+- Constant face-to-face, telephone and electronic communication with colleagues and the public.

 - Working with sensitive information and maintaining confidentiality.